 This led to the creation of the Federal Risk and Authorization Management Program (FedRAMP) in 2011.
 FedRAMP provides a standardized approach to security assessment, authorization, and continuous monitoring specifically for cloud products and services used by federal entities that store, process, and transmit federal information.

-As a government cybersecurity framework, the goal of FedRAMP is to accelerate the adoption of secure cloud solutions through the use of assessments and authorizations.
+As a government cybersecurity framework, the goal is to accelerate the adoption of secure cloud solutions through the use of assessments and authorizations.
 For organizations that achieve FedRAMP authorization, it’s a powerful validation of the security of the organization’s cloud solution.

 Federal agencies that host their technology in the cloud are required to use a FedRAMP certified Cloud Service Provider (CSP).
 If you are looking to do business with the government and host federal systems, then FedRAMP applies to your environment, and you will need authorization.

-How Do I Get FedRAMP Authorized?
+How do I get FedRAMP certified?

 FedRAMP is an integrative standardized assessment designed to be a common one-stop-shop for CSPs seeking to do business with the U.S. government.